ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/24.jpg)

 ## 1.1.25. **Access Your Workspace**
-In your workspace, you should find the `Load Raw Taxi Data` pipeline and the `BronzeRawData` Lakehouse.
+In your workspace, you should find the `LoadRawTaxiData` pipeline and the `bronzerawdata` Lakehouse.
 Enter the Lakehouse.
 ![Step](../media/1/25.jpg)

 ## 1.1.26. **Review Data Table**